 TIP: In the Remove assignments pane, you can remove assigned organizations.

-- Select the organization and double-click
+- Select the organization and double-click S. - 5.
+Save the changes.

 To assign groups to a department, a cost center, or a location (non role-based login or role-based login)